 - advice and information – online and by email – to help you introduce your wee one to a lifetime of pleasure and development through music

 - live Experiences – concerts and workshops – for every year of their childhood.

 Music is a great way of building your relationship with your baby.
 Music creates a space for being together – for sharing rhythms, emotions, and playfulness.
 So whatever tasks the two of your are getting up to, Astar has tracks that can make that experience richer for you and your baby; because human brains are born ready and eager for relationships.

 Dr Suzanne Zeedyk, Developmental Psychologist

 Music can make a big difference to your baby’s development – and your family’s wellbeing.
 Between the ages of 0–3, your baby’s brain is forming and making connections.

-The boffins in their research labs tell us that all of the experiences she has at this age – including music – have a direct impact on how the brain grows.
-And they affect how well she does at school and in later life.
+The boffins in their research labs tell us that all of the experiences your baby has at this age – including music – have a direct impact on how the brain grows.
+And they affect how well your baby does at school and in later life.

 Those boffins have found that listening to music can help with: